Amna Al Qubaisi: Formula 4

 Amna competed in the 2018 Italian F4 Championship with the championship winning Prema Powerteam.
 She competed in six of the seven rounds, with her highest place finish in a race being 12th.
 She also took part the following season, finishing 31st with no points.

 Formula E test

-Amna was one of nine female drivers to take part in a test session on 16 December 2018, after the first round of the 2018-19 Formula E Season at the Ad Diriyah ePrix on a street circuit in Diriyah, Saudi Arabia.
+Al Qubaisi was one of nine female drivers to take part in a test session on 16 December 2018, after the first round of the 2018-19 Formula E Season at the Ad Diriyah ePrix on a street circuit in Diriyah, Saudi Arabia.
 She drove for Envision Virgin Racing in an Audi-powered Formula E car in an initiative by the FIA Women in Motorsport Commission.
 It came less than six months after women were legally allowed to drive in Saudi Arabia for the first time.

-W Series

-Al Qubaisi wanted to participate in the W Series for 2019 selection, but was unable to attend because the date interfered with her school obligations.

 Formula Regional

 Al Qubaisi took the place of her sister Hamda for the Barcelona round with Prema Racing, in the 2022 Formula Regional European Championship.